Jemoka/blag/content/posts/KBhaibridge_final_project.md

 ## Part 2: ML Project Walk-through {#part-2-ml-project-walk-through}

-Your own machine learning experiement.
+Create your own machine learning experiement!
 Begin with a problem in your field; go through the available/your own data, determine what type of problem it is, and discuss why machine learning could be a good solution for the problem.
 Research/quantify the baselines in the field for the task (remembering our discussion on ML validation methods), and determine a list of possible features of your data.

 If we were to help collect data together, how can we best collect a representative sample?
 How expensive (resources, monetary, or temporal) would it be?
 What are some ethical issues?